els285/SummerProjects24/README.md

-# SummerProjects24
+# Summer Projects 24

 Git repo for Summer Projects 2024.
+We will be investigating various ways of improving the discrimination between observed and unobserved Standard Model processes, and improving the kinematic reconstruction for such processes.

 ## Contact Details